kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-zedwallet.md

 ## Downloading

-Binary distributions can be found: [here](https://github.com/turtlecoin/turtlecoin/releases/latest).
+Binary distributions can be found [here](https://github.com/turtlecoin/turtlecoin/releases/latest).

 Select the appropriate file for the target platform (Windows, Mac, Linux).